 Before planting, soil pH was detected to be the same value for all treatments.
 This was due to soil experimentation being in the same condition.
-However, the effect of intercropping into soil pH result displayed that application of green manure enhances soil pH significantly increasing among treatments shown in (Fig. 1) As a result, treatments 3 and 4 provided the highest soil pH values, which ranged from 6 to 7.
-Our research strongly agreed with (Kawu, 2020) and found that incorporating green manure crops significantly influenced soil pH at harvest.
+However, the effect of intercropping on soil pH result displayed that application of green manure enhances soil pH significantly, increasing among treatments (Fig. 1) As a result, treatment 3 (T3) and treatment 4 (T4) provided the highest soil pH values, which ranged from 6 to 7.
+Our research strongly agreed with Kawu (2020), and found that incorporating green manure crops significantly influenced soil pH at harvest.
 This phenome is due to a major contribution of soil decomposition by microbial activity when incorporated into the soil (Msimbira and Smith, 2020).
 Previous studies have reported higher soil organic matter, nitrogen, phosphorus, potassium, calcium, and magnesium contents due to incorporating green manure (Biswas and Mukherjee, 2001; Herrera et al., 2007).

-Soil reduction regarding electrical conductivity was examined that was not different before incorporating the green manure which ranged from 1.20 to 1.44 dSm-1.
-However, soil EC was found significantly reduced after incorporating green manure into the soil among different treatments, respectively (Fig. 2).
-Moreover, treatment 4 (T3) resulted in the greatest reduction in soil EC, with a value of 0.49 dSm- 1 similar results were obtained by Bhayal et al., (2018) found that green manure reduced soil EC.
-This decrease was due to the addition of readily decomposable organic matter in the form of green manure with accumulation of the CO_2 either may be due to the precipitation of Fe^{2+} , Mn^{2+} and consequent adsorption of other cations on the exchange site and decomposition of organic acid (Harish and Devasenapathy, 2010).
+Soil reduction regarding electrical conductivity was examined and was found without significant difference relative to the control, which ranging from 1.20 to 1.44 dSm-1.
+However, soil EC was found significantly reduced after incorporating green manure into the soil among different treatments (Fig. 2).
+Moreover, treatment three (T3) resulted in the greatest reduction in soil EC, with a value of 0.49 dSm-1.
+Similar results, indicating that green manure reduced soil EC, were obtained by Bhayal et al. (2018).
+This decrease was due to the addition of readily decomposable organic matter in the form of green manure with accumulation of the CO2 either may be due to the precipitation of Fe2+, Mn2+ and consequent adsorption of other cations on the exchange site and decomposition of organic acid (Harish and Devasenapathy, 2010).